scooter99boston/bbu-gf/docs/gf_controlled/member_top.md

 6. MUST have adequate RAM (in late 2020, 32 GB of RAM is considered adequate).
 7. MUST have at least 1 TB, with the ability to grow to 2 TB, of reliable (e.g., RAIDed) disk space, with an adequately sized boot partition.
 8. MUST have a high-speed connection to the internet with highly available, redundant pipes (as of late 2020, 100 Mbps was considered adequate).
-9. MUST have at least one dedicated NIC for BBU Validator Node consensus traffic, and a different NIC to process external requests.
-Each NIC must have a stable, static, world-routable IP address.
+9. MUST have the following dedicated NICs:

+		1. a public NIC for all Validator-to-Validator consensus traffic that is a stable, static, world-routable IP address.
+		2. a private NIC for all CLI-to-Validator traffic

+10. MUST prevent traffic originating from the Validator node to reach the Validator's intranet domain.
-10. MUST be implemented in a way that does not endanger Bedrock's high availability architecture, which is pool-based rather than node-based.
+11. MUST be implemented in a way that does not endanger Bedrock's high availability architecture, which is pool-based rather than node-based.
 Nodes should not take more responsibility for high availability than what is contemplated by the Node Selection Algorithm.
 For example, they should listen at exactly one pair of network addresses (see 3.9 above), using exactly one set of keys to respond to BBU/Indy protocol traffic at any one time, and adhere to a minimal failover recovery delay period specified by the Bedrock Consortium (or 30 seconds if not specified).
-11. MUST have a system clock that is demonstrably in sync with well-known NTP servers.
+12. MUST have a system clock that is demonstrably in sync with well-known NTP servers.
-12. SHOULD have a power supply consistent with high availability systems.
+13. SHOULD have a power supply consistent with high availability systems.

 ## 5. Node Security Policies
 A Member:

-1. MUST maintain Member keys on a separate machine from the machine that runs their node.
-This machine, called the “CLI (Command Line Interface) system”, uses Member keys to authorize the Node to participate in the pool, and is thus the basis for trust for the node and the Member's identity on the network.
-The CLI system is not required to have high-end hardware, but in terms of IT best practices for security , it must meet or exceed the standards for the Node (see following items).
+1. MUST maintain its [CLI Private Key](../gf_info/glossary.md) on a separate machine from the machine that runs their node.
+This machine, called the “CLI (Command Line Interface) system”, uses the *CLI Private Key* to authorize the Node to participate in the pool, and is thus the basis for trust for the node and the Member's identity on the network.
+The CLI system is not required to have high-end hardware, but in terms of IT best practices for security, it must meet or exceed the standards for the Node (see following items).
 2. MUST provide certification that their Node runs in a locked datacenter with appropriate levels of security, including the specifications that they target (e.g., SSAE 16 type II compliance; other standards may also be acceptable).
 3. MUST assert that their Node is isolated from internal systems of a Member (because the Validator Node is publicly visible and thus an inappropriate candidate for access to privileged internal networks).
-4. MUST assert that their Node, and its underlying systems, uses state-of-the-art authentication for remote access (at least SSH with key plus password plus source IP firewall rule, and two-factor authentication wherever possible).
+4. MUST assert that their Node, and its underlying systems, uses state-of-the-art authentication for remote access via   SSH with key plus password plus source IP firewall rule.
+5. SHOULD implement two-factor authentication for SSH access.
-5. MUST NOT allow access (remote or local) to the Node or CLI systems by anyone other than assigned admins.
+6. MUST NOT allow access (remote or local) to the Node or CLI systems by anyone other than assigned admins.
-6. MUST apply the latest security patches within one (1) week or less (24 hours or less is recommended).
+7. MUST apply the latest security patches within one (1) week or less (24 hours or less is recommended).
-7. MUST attest that the Node runs on a server protected by a firewall that, at minimum:
+8. MUST attest that the Node runs on a server protected by a firewall that, at minimum:

     1. Disallows public ingress except on ports used by the Node software (different machines may choose to expose ledger features on different ports, so no standard port setup is required).
     1. Optionally enables SSH, Remote Desktop, and similar remote access tools but constrains ingress for these tools in some way that excludes the public but allows access for admins.
     1. Locks down egress ports to limit the ability to jump from Node to some other location.

-8. MUST run the Member security check tool as requested, and MUST receive TSC approval of the results before the Node is authorized to participate in consensus.
+9. MUST run a set of TSC prescribed tools and receive TSC approval of the results before the Node is authorized to participate in consensus.
-9. MUST run the Member security check tool from time to time as requested by the TSC and provide the test results report to the TSC within three (3) business days.
+10. MUST run a set of TSC prescribed tools from time to time as requested by the TSC and provide the test results report to the TSC within three (3) business days.

 See [Issue 24](https://github.com/bedrock-consortium/bbu-gf/issues/24).